chetem/CHScrollingNavBarViewController/README.md

 -You can then set the animationDuration property (optional), which controls the duration for which an animation will complete if the navigation bar did not fully scroll up/down.

--Then inside your scrollView Delegate methods, call the following:
+-Then inside your scrollView Delegate methods, call the following passing through the 'scrollView' and 'decelerate' parameters:
 + `-startNavBarScrolling:` in `-scrollViewWillBeginDragging:`
 + `-followScrollViewScrolling:` in `-scrollViewDidScroll:`
 + `-endScrollViewScrolling:willDecelerate:` in `-scrollViewDidEndDragging:willDecelerate:`
-and pass along the scrollView and decelerate parameters

 That's it!
 Your navigation bar should scroll along with your scrollable view.
 See the example for clarification.